zarif98sjs/RedBlackTree-An-Intuitive-Approach/README.md

 </p>

 &nbsp;
 I had no idea what the **`RED`** and **`BLACK`** node represents .
 I didn't even understand why they exist in the first place .
 After all , what has coloring got to do with the balancing of a Binary Search Tree , right ? .
 And why are they even called Red and Black , why not any other colors (_the answer is hilarious XD_) .
 All in all , it was a giant **black box** .
 All these `Insert` and `Delete` cases , nothing properly made sense .
 The number of unanswered questions stacked up and up .
 So , I had to do something about it .
 After few weeks of _researching_ (read _**googling**_) , scouring through the internet and with a bit of imagination , I think I finally got ahold of the answers to all the questions that my dumb brain was unable to grasp : ) .
-This writeup is to accumulate all these answers and make an intuitive approach to Red BLack Trees so that dumb people like me can also have a proper intuition for the underlying operations in Red Black Tree and so that you don't have to do all go through all of these by yourself again .
+This writeup is to accumulate all these answers and make an intuitive approach to Red BLack Trees so that dumb people like me can also have a proper intuition for the underlying operations in Red Black Tree and so that you don't have to do go through all of these by yourself again .

 &nbsp;
 You might never need to understand the underlying intuitions behind all the operations .
 You can just call **stl** **`map`** or **`set`** in `c++` and **`TreeMap`** in `java` , and can easily pass your life in peace .
 But if you do care for the intuition , _you are in for a ride_ : D